Vincent-Maladiere/Linear-Path-Planner/README.md

 - Parcel 4 - Perimeter

 ### 1.2 Obstacles
-Add the obstacles within your Polygon by drawing (you guess it) another set of Polygons
+Add the obstacles within your Polygon by drawing (you guess it) another set of Polygons. <br>
 Naming: `Parcel {index 1} - Obstacle {index 2}`.
 Exemple:
 - Parcel 1 - Obstacle 1
 - Parcel 1 - Obstacle 2